FA Cup: Sponsorship

 Since the start of the 1994–95 season, the FA Cup has been sponsored.
 However, to protect the identity of the competition, the sponsored name has always included 'The FA Cup' in addition to the sponsor's name, unlike sponsorship deals for the League Cup where the word 'cup' is preceded by only the sponsor's name.
 Sponsorship deals run for four years, though – as in the case of E.ON – one-year extensions may be agreed.
 Emirates Airline has been the sponsor since 2015, initially renaming the competition as 'The Emirates FA Cup', unlike previous editions, which included 'The FA Cup in association with E.ON' and 'The FA Cup with Budweiser'.
-The Emirates sponsorship deal, originally scheduled to terminate in 2018, was later extended until 2021.
+The Emirates sponsorship deal, originally scheduled to terminate in 2018, was later extended three times until 2021, 2024, 2028.

 From 2006 to 2013, Umbro supplied match balls for all FA Cup matches.
 They were replaced at the start of the 2013–14 season by Nike, who produced the competition's official match ball for five seasons.
 Mitre took over for the 2018–19 season, beginning a three-year partnership with the FA.